the-liat/fraud-detect-geo/README.md

 ```

 Make sure you have an up to date `IP2LOCATION-LITE-DB9.BIN` file.
 The file
 is updated every month.
-You get by downloading the DB9-lite here:
+You get it by downloading the DB9-lite from here:
 https://lite.ip2location.com/ip2location-lite

 You'll need to register for a free account.